rauschma/iterable/README.md

 ### Isn’t `Iterable.toArray()` the same as `Array.from()`?

 Yes, `Array.from()` does what `Iterable.toArray()` does (and more).
 The latter function only exists because there is `AsyncIterable.toArray()` (which has no current equivalent in JavaScript’s standard library).

-### How were the functions picked?

-This work is based on the TC39 proposal [“Iterator helpers”](https://github.com/tc39/proposal-iterator-helpers) by Gus Caplan, Michael Ficarra, Adam Vandolder, Jason Orendorff, Yulia Startsev.